jnsmelinda/Eat-Da-Burger/README.md

 ![demo-image](public/assets/img/demo.png)

 ## Usage
-Visit the heroku link and add a burger to the Reade to eat! section When you feel hungry simply Devour! it.
+Visit the heroku link and add a burger to the Ready to eat! section When you feel hungry simply Devour! it.

 ## License
 This repository is protected under the [MIT](https://choosealicense.com/licenses/mit/) license.